Master of Professional Studies in Data Science and Analytics

 Learn more about the courses

-Find up to date tuition and fee information here for the MPS in Data Science and Analytics.
+Find up to date tuition and fee information here for the MS in Data Science and Analytics.

 Program Director & Instructors